 Progress against oppression has always felt threatening to those who have not been oppressed.
 And the fear of diversity and change has bred something very ugly—and very familiar—in the Western world.

 In the past five years, this fear has caused many “impossible” things to happen in international politics: the first being British citizens voting in a referendum to leave the European Union, by a margin of 52% to 48%.
-“Brexit” (“Britain’s Exit”) happened because older British voters—driven by fear of immigration and economic unrest—showed up to the polls on June 23rd and voted for conservatism, against the establishment, and against “otherness”.
+“Brexit” (“Britain’s Exit”) happened because older British voters—driven by fear of immigration and economic unrest—showed up to the polls on June 23rd and voted for conservatism; voted against the establishment; and voted against “otherness”.

 For most Americans, Brexit was either a footnote in their local newspaper or a non-issue entirely.
 For those who followed it closely, however, it was incredibly shocking—and it signaled a very dangerous and very scary shift in Western politics.
 Only four months later, we saw a similar phenomenon happen in the United States.